V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ![!CONFIG pulloff](../img/jackpot/pulloff.png){: loading=lazy width="400"}

-Be sure to **save** your edits by using the red save button on the homescreen!
+Be sure to **save** your edits at the bottom of the config screen, and then by also using the red save button (macro) on the homescreen!

 ### Terminal Commands
 Here are some other useful terminal commands, for a full list please see the [FluidNC Wiki](http://wiki.fluidnc.com/).